Cosmetic Platelet Rich Plasma

 Is the treatment painful?

-Previously, patients experienced discomfort during the PRP hair loss therapy, especially when only under topical anesthetic.
+Previously, patients experienced discomfort during the PRP hair loss therapy, especially when only under topical anaesthetic.
 The option of intravenous sleep sedation or general anesthetic is available and recommended for those who have a low pain threshold.

 Within the fourth session, patients should expect to notice a fuzz of hair.
-The beauty of PRP therapy is that it not only stimulates hair growth, but also, works to strengthen hair follicles.
+The beauty of PRP therapy is that it not only stimulates hair growth but also, works to strengthen hair follicles.
 Besides the discomfort from the needle pricks when drawing blood, the procedure is quite safe and relatively painless.
 A numbing cream is used prior to the procedure to minimize the distress.

 Who can’t opt for PRP?

 It is important to note that PRP is not for everyone!
-For those who have undergone complete hair loss, this treatment does not promote growth of new hair on a bald patch.
+For those who have undergone complete hair loss, this treatment does not promote the growth of new hair on a bald patch.
 It works only by thickening existing hair strands and strengthening hair follicles.